MarcosMJD/ghcn-d/README.md

 Dbt cloud will be used to perform data transformation pipeline

 ### Requirements and setup

+Follow the following steps in that order:
-1. Google Cloud Platform account and project
+1. Google Cloud Platform account and project:
-  Follow the instructions in requirements.md
+  Follow the instructions in setup_gcp.md
-2. Virtual Machine in Google Cloud Compute Engine.
+2. Virtual Machine in Google Cloud Compute Engine:
-  Follow the instructions in setup.md
+  Follow the instructions in setup_vm.md
-3. dbt cloud account
+3. dbt cloud account:
-  Follow the instructions in requirements.md
+  Follow the instructions in setup_dbt.md

 ### Run pipeline

-- Edit setup.sh
+- In the VM, go to the directory ghcn-d and edit setup.sh
-  - Set the parameters START_YEAR.
+  - At least, set the parameter START_YEAR
 - Run `source setup.sh` to apply the configuration
 - Terraform
   - `cd terraform`